thesadru/disnake/docs/ext/commands/commands.rst

     async def delta(ctx, *, member: JoinDistance):
         is_new = member.delta.days < 100
         if is_new:
-            await ctx.send("Hey you're pretty new!")
+            await ctx.send("Hey yo're pretty new!")
         else:
-            await ctx.send("Hm you're not so new.")
+            await ctx.send("Hm yo're not so new.")

 Discord Converters
 ++++++++++++++++++++